Shalynishka/ExRates/README.md

-# ExRates - your assistent in the fincial market!
+# ExRates - your assistent in the financial market!
 Mobile application for rates online.

 Language: Python 3.6